iO-Academy/2021-aug-pulse-be/README.md

 - Run 'npm start'.
 ---------------------------

 API can be accessed at localhost:3001 by default.
+See config/routes.js for more usage info.